mlflow/mlflow/docs/source/R-api.rst

 Delete Tag

 Deletes a tag on a run.
+This is irreversible.
 Tags are run metadata that can be updated during a run and after a run completes.

 .. code:: r